Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 You’ll always get to try a delicious cup of coffee after your tour too.

-We visited the La Azotea which is just 10 minutes from the centre, so an uber is a couple of quid, or you can get the chicken bus for $1.
-Entrance is only 50 Q and includes a coffee tour, tasting and a tour of the music museum which was pretty cool!
+We visited La Azotea which is just 10 minutes from the center.
+You can take an uber there for just a couple of quid, or you can get the chicken bus for $1 (for a more memorable experience!).

-It was only Brad and I, so it was basically a private tour which was awesome and our guide was lovely.
+It was only Brad and I, so it was basically a private tour which was awesome and our guide was also lovely.
 I purchased some delicious coffee at the end too.

 A tour company will charge you about 25 dollars, when it only costs around 7 on your own...so do it yourself and use the money you saved to buy some coffee instead!